consolemaster81/consolemaster81/README.md

-# 💫 About Me:
+# Hello.
+Im Keane
-Hi Im Keane.
-You can call me Kiwi.<br>A front end developer from the Philippines.<br>I started developing since 9 years old.<br>Im a Badminton athlete from the Philippines.
+You can call me Kiwi.
+I am a front end developer coming from the Philippines.<br>I started developing since 9 years old, and I always want t<br>Im a Badminton athlete from the Philippines.

 # 💻 Tech Stack: